-In addition to his manufacturing experience, Mr. Wilson served as Chief Executive Officer of Source Technologies, a Kentucky based supplier of technology to the municipal wastewater treatment and oil and gas industries.
+In addition to his manufacturing experience, Mr. Wilson served as Chief Executive Officer of Source Technologies, a Kentucky based supplier of chemical technology to the municipal wastewater treatment and oil and gas industries.

 A former U.S. Navy Lieutenant, Mr. Wilson managed 60 highly skilled technicians as a Senior Naval Nuclear Engineer in all aspects of maintenance, operation and repair of two Nuclear Reactors and their support systems.
 He attended the Naval Nuclear Power School in Orlando, Florida and studied reactor operations at the U.S. Naval Nuclear facility in Ballston Spa, New York.